 Then they bus you to actual border and you walk through the stadium where the border closing ceremony takes place and into the Pakistan terminal a little way behind.
 We’d got ahead of group as they unloaded their luggage from the bus.
 We’d been really worried about the heat and humidity as it’s been a killer and walking in it with rucksacks and queuing in hot buildings is always a challenge.
 But it happened there had been a monsoon shower that morning (we could see it in the distance) and the breeze had picked up with it, making it far more tolerable.

 We got to Pakistan immigration second in line but when we were given forms to fill in some of the returning Pakistanis got ahead.
 An immigration officer jumped us ahead when the person at his desk hadn’t filled in a form.
 After clearing immigration and heading to the bag scanner we had our passport checked, and then checked again by a guy in plain western clothes who then pulled us aside and recorded our passport details and plans on a blank sheet of paper.
 The secret police had picked us up already, we’d done plenty of research and knew they would but hadn’t thought about it happening as early as the border.
 We knew it wasn’t anything to worry about, with tourist numbers low their role is basically to protect you, in fact there are numerous reports of them being too over-protective and travellers being made to stay in expensive (perceived safer) hotels or told to move on from towns they don’t consider safe enough.
 Being at the border our main concern, was being turned back.
 But we answered his questions and he carefully wrote our answers on his sheet of paper.
 We were then free to go.

-From the terminal to the carpark Pakistan operate a toy train so you don’t have to walk.
+From the terminal to the carpark Pakistan operates a toy train so you don’t have to walk.
 Yes, literally a toy train…. we definitely were not complaining.